One-Versus-Others Attention: Scalable Multimodal Integration for Biomedical Data: Experiments

-The eICU collaborative database encompasses data derived from intensive care units (ICU) across the continental United States between 2014 and 2015 \cite{pollard2018eicu}.
-The database is structured with a collection of tables relating to patients in the program, linked through a patient unit stay ID.
-For our predictive task aimed at determining mortality, we focus on six tabular modalities represented by the patient, diagnosis, treatment, medication, lab, and apacheApsVar tables.
-The apacheApsVar contains numerical variables used to calculate the Acute Physiology Score (APS) for patients, which summarizes a patient’s severity of illness.
-Details on other modalities can be found in Appendix \ref{app:eICU}.
-After isolating ICU stays that had complete data for all modalities, our dataset comprises 75,845 unique patients associated with 93,784 ICU stays, of which 86,012 were recorded as alive and 7,772 were recorded as dead.
+The eICU collaborative database includes data from ICUs across the continental United States between 2014 and 2015 \cite{pollard2018eicu}.
+It consists of tables linked through a patient unit stay ID.
+For our mortality prediction task, we focus on six tabular modalities: patient, diagnosis, treatment, medication, lab, and apacheApsVar tables.
+The apacheApsVar table contains numerical variables used to calculate the Acute Physiology Score (APS), an established method within the Acute Physiology Age Chronic Health Evaluation (APACHE) system for summarizing patient's severity of illness on ICU admission and predicting outcomes.
+The patient table includes demographic, admission, and discharge details, and is used to determine mortality status.
+The diagnosis table lists active diagnoses for each patient, the treatment table includes active treatments, and the medication table contains active medication orders.
+We extract the features from these tables by one-hot encoding the relevant conditions, treatment types, and drug names, respectively.
+The lab table includes lab results, with features extracted by summing commonly recorded lab types.
+Our dataset includes 75,845 unique patients with 93,784 ICU stays, 86,012 recorded as alive and 7,772 as dead.
 This is a 2-class classification task with six modalities.